dylan-foundry/tracing/documentation/source/index.rst

 .. function:: always-sample

-   Alaways returns true, so that the trace is sampled.
+   Always returns true, so that the trace is sampled.

    :signature: always-sample () => #t